 I am also working on my presentation for Rotary as I will be discussing my event with them this Thursday!

-nose, increased cough, and a sore throat.
-I canceled my plans including visiting Granny and stayed home and worked on school work.
-I haven't had a shower since Friday and I'm not sure I will take one today.
-I still don't' feel well and don't plan to go out.
+runny nose, increased cough, and a sore throat.
+I canceled my plans, including visiting Granny and stayed home and worked on school work.
+I haven't had a shower since Friday, and I'm not sure I will take one today.
+I still don't' feel well and don't plan to

-been feeling so well was that the steroid masked my pain.
+I had been feeling so well was that the steroid masked my pain.
 Now I am back to where I was- finding it difficult to walk after sitting more than a few minutes.
-I am again frustrated but determined to continue walking on the treadmill and doing stretches in hopes
+I am again frustrated but determined to continue walking on the treadmill and doing stretches

-A dear friend I met at Ronald McDonald House was diagnosed with Alzheimer's and I am so sad.
-Her family has already been through so much and this is another big blow.
-She was so active in her community and I am
+A dear friend, I met at Ronald McDonald House was diagnosed with Alzheimer's, and I am so sad.
+Her family has already been through so much, and this is another big blow.
+She was so active in her community,

-I feel completely disorganized and like I am forgetting things I have promised to do.
+I feel completely disorganized and like I forget things I have promised to do.
 I don't feel very responsible right now.
 I keep writing things down but never in the same notebook.
 I don't remember

 what I wrote or where!
 I have to be more responsible.